New website design, same trusted platform.

-Second, they help to identify the most qualified candidates for the position.
+2. Identifying Qualified Candidates: They help identify the most qualified candidates for the position.

-It’s essential to ask questions that will help you to identify the most qualified candidates for the job.
-The following are the top pre-screening interview questions to ask candidates.
+It’s essential to ask questions that will help you identify the most qualified candidates for the job.
+Here are some categories of pre-screening interview questions to consider:

 Education and Experience